 - The RDA is 450 mg; don't go over 3,500 mg a day.

 - Eggs are great sources of choline; one cooked egg has 272 mg.
-You can find it in meats like chicken, beef, and pork and in fish such as cod and salmon.
-Broccoli and cauliflower also have choline.
+You can also find it in meats like chicken, beef, and pork, and in fish such as cod and salmon.
+Broccoli and cauliflower have choline, too.

 - The RDA is 300 mg.

-- DHA can be found in seafood like salmon, crab, tuna, and catfish.
+- it's found in seafood like salmon, crab, tuna, and catfish.
 Fortified eggs are also good sources.

 Potassium helps you keep your blood pressure in check and maintain a proper fluid balance.
 It’s also necessary for a normal heartbeat and energy.